 Harvard TV Stand Sideboard

-A Significant Amount of Storage Space for the Money
+A Smart Dresser With a Significant Amount of Storage Space for the Money

-Disney-Esque and Perfect for a Kid's Room or Nursery
+Disney-Esque Sideboard With Curved Surfaces, Perfect for a Kid’s Room or Nursery

 |Finish||Black||Dark wood||Natural wood||White||White||Oak effect||Blue||Natural wood||White||Grey and wood|

 |Weight||32 kg||21 kg||33 kg||31 kg||Unknown||49.8 kg||48.8 kg||43 kg||26.5 kg||55 kg|

 A traditional sideboard takes the form of a low piece of furniture that usually measures no more than 100 cm in height.
 The storage is easily accessible and can be drawers, doors or both, while the tabletop is the perfect display surface for both functional and decorative items such as lighting, art or trinkets.

 Most commonly they are free-standing units (which all of our picks are), but there are occasionally some wall-mounted options.
 They come in a wide array of different styles from traditional chest-like options to mid-century modern and Art Deco, so you’ll never be stuck finding something that suits your home and your tastes.